intika/Librefox/README.md

 - Advertisement for the project to reach more users ?

 **Todo for future versions of Librefox (this may change) :**
-- Improve HD-video playback performance.
+- Improve HD-video playback performance
 - Testing compatibility on those [sites](https://developer.mozilla.org/en-US/docs/Web/Demos_of_open_web_technologies) and adjust the related settings.
 - Review un-reviewed addons code (dont-track-me-google/decentraleyes/canvasblocker/temporary-containers/switch-container/smart-referer)